WeblateOrg/weblate/docs/admin/projects.rst

 project (unless disabled in component configuration).

-The project has only few attributes giving translators information about project.
+The project has only few attributes giving translators information about
+project:

+Project website
+    URL where translators can find more information about the project.
+Mailing list
+    Mailing list where translators can discuss or comment translations.
+Translation instructions
+    URL where you have more detailed instructions for translators.
+Push on commit
+    Whether any committed changes should be automatically pushed to upstream repository.
+Set Translation-Team header
+    Whether Weblate should manage Translation-Team header (this is :ref:`gettext` only feature right now).
+Enable ACL
+    Enable per project access control, see :ref:`acl` for more details.
+Enable hooks
+    Whether unauthenticated :ref:`hooks` will be enabled for this repository.
+Owner
     You can also configure project owner, who will always get important notifications about project and will have additional privileges to control translations within this project (see :ref:`privileges`).

 Adjusting interaction
 +++++++++++++++++++++